Superint-Lab/UE-Mobility-Prediction/README.md

 	2. The logs contain handover events for an average of 70 people/users per day
 	3. The total number of logs is 171,141 which are exported in form of CSV files.

-Five days of the logs are uploaded in this repository.
+Five days of the log files are uploaded in this repository.

 For further details and more data please contact.
 E-mail: huigyu@skku.edu